 What is a CNA Degree or Certification?

-CNAs don’t necessarily need a higher degree.
-In general, they complete a formal training program, or CNA certification, required by their state.
-These training programs take four to sixteen weeks to complete.
-There are also other requirements.
-You’ll need to complete a number of clinical hours (differing state to state) and then pass a nurse aide competency exam.
+What degree do you need to be a CNA?
+These workers don’t necessarily need a higher degree.
+In general, they complete CNA training programs, or a CNA certification, required by their state.
+These CNA programs take four to sixteen weeks to complete.
+There are also some other education requirements for nursing assistants.
+You’ll need a high school diploma or GED, must complete a number of clinical hours (differing state to state), and then pass a nurse aide competency exam.
 This exam has a written section and a practical skill-based part as well.
 After completing these requirements, they are put on a state registry and get a certification as nursing assistants.

 How Do You Train to Be a CNA?

-Becoming a CNA consist of classroom education and clinical training followed by certification.
-Federal law requires that CNA programs provide a minimum of 75 hours of training with at least 16 hours of supervised practical or clinical training.
-However, many states set criteria that exceed these standards.
+Becoming a certified nursing assistant consist of classroom education and clinical training followed by certification.
+Federal law mandates that certified nursing assistant CNA programs provide a minimum of 75 hours of training with at least 16 hours of supervised practical or clinical training.
+However, many states set criteria that exceed these standards and they require nursing assistants to complete more hours of training.
+Additionally, students should attend a state approved training program.

 1. Have the Minimum Requirements

-High school education is a minimum requirement to enroll in a professional CNA training program.
-You’ll need to satisfy some prerequisites to qualify for a CNA training program.
+A high school diploma or GED is a minimum requirement to enroll in professional CNA training programs.
+You’ll need to satisfy some prerequisites to qualify for a certified nursing assistant CNA training program.
 These also vary by state but can include:

 - Passing a physical exam and tuberculosis screening